Eschatologue/CM_wiki/docs/spells/description/core/level-5.md

 You imbue a weapon you touch with holy power.
 Until the spell ends, the weapon emits bright light in a 30-foot radius and dim light for an additional 30 feet.
 In addition, weapon attacks made with it deal an extra 2d8 radiant damage on a hit.
 If the weapon isn't already a magic weapon, it becomes one for the duration.

-As a bonus action on your turn, you can dismiss this spell and cause the weapon to emit a burst of radiance.
+As a Bonus Action on your turn, you can dismiss this spell and cause the weapon to emit a burst of radiance.
 Each creature of your choice that you can see within 30 feet of the weapon must make a Constitution saving throw.
 On a failed save, a creature takes 4d8 radiant damage, and it is blinded for 1 minute.
 On a successful save, a creature takes half as much damage and isn't blinded.
 At the end of each of its turns, a blinded creature can make a Constitution saving throw, ending the effect on itself on a success.

 > **Classes:** Cleric, Paladin